“Convert EVERY web visitor!”

 What’s a Conversion?

 One of the biggest challenges clients have when discussing conversion is the “definition.”
 Most people immediately equate a conversion with a sale.
 While that would be great, many customers must be nurtured before they’re willing to buy.

 For most of us, there are many “mini-conversions” between a site visit and a sale.
 Whether you are being challenged by the boss or your client, before you start a conversion campaign, make sure everyone agrees on the definitions.
 Too often, “conversion specialists” want to focus on tactics rather than the real issue.
 Tactics won’t help you until you know what you’re trying to accomplish.

-As I mentioned a few weeks ago, the most critical asset on any conversion path is a user’s email address that is freely given (not purchased).
+As we’ve mentioned before, the most critical asset on any conversion path is a user’s email address that is freely given (not purchased).